Rainbow connectivity of randomly perturbed graphs: Introduction

 The {\it randomly perturbed graph model} is the following: for a fixed positive constant $\delta>0$, let $\mathcal{G}(n, \delta)$ be the set of graphs on vertex set $[n]$ with minimum degree at least $\delta n $.
 A graph $H=(V, E) $ is chosen arbitrarily from $\mathcal{G}(n,\delta)$ and a set $R$ of $m$ edges are chosen uniformly at random from $\binom{[n]}{2} \setminus E$ (i.e., those edges not in $H$) and added to $H$.
 The resulting {\it perturbed graph} is

 This model was introduced by Bohman, Frieze, and Martin \cite{BFM}.
-As taking $\delta=0$ gives an ordinary random graph, this model can be viewed as a generalization of the classic Erd\H os-R\'enyi random graph model.
-Given a class of graphs $\mathcal{G}$ and a monotone increasing property $P$, a natural line of questioning is: for a graph $G\in \mathcal{G}$ can we perturb the graph, specifically by adding edges randomly so that the graph satisfies $P$ with high probability?
-For example, in \cite{BFM} it is shown that for an $n$-vertex dense graph $H$, the perturbed graph $G_{H,m}$ is Hamiltonian with high probability if and only if $m$ is at least linear in $n$.
+As taking $\delta=0$ gives the standard random graph, this model can be viewed as a generalization of the classic Erd\H os-R\'enyi random graph model.
+Given a class of graphs $\mathcal{G}$ and a monotone increasing property $P$, a natural line of questioning is: for a graph $H\in \mathcal{G}$ can we perturb the graph, specifically by adding edges randomly so that the resulting graph satisfies $P$ with high probability?
+For example, in \cite{BFM} it is shown that for an $n$-vertex dense graph $H$, the perturbed graph $G_{H,m}$ is Hamiltonian with high probability (w.h.p.) if $m$ is at least linear in $n$ and that there are dense non-Hamiltonian graphs $H$ such that it is necessary for $m$ to be linear in $n$ for $G_{H,m}$ to be Hamiltonian w.h.p.